gerbilOFdoom/katiebristol.github.io/_pages/about.md

   overlay_image: banner.jpg
   actions:
   caption: ""
-excerpt: "PhD Student<br/> University of Florida"
+excerpt: "PhD Student, University of Florida"
 redirect_from:
   - /about/
   - /about.html